quarkslab/pastis/doc/tutorials/demo-fsm.rst

 configuration.

 .. note:: If you want to run TritonDSE with a specific configuration it has to be
-          be provided via the broker with ``-e pastisttbroker --tt-config conf.json``.
+          be provided via the broker with ``-e pastisdse.addon --tt-config conf.json``.
           The ``-e`` preload the tritondse addon in order to be able to load the configuration file.